Shashwatm74/esp32cam-template/README.md

 ## Usage

-The bin can be controlled using the arrow keys on the keyboard.
+The rover can be controlled using the arrow keys on the keyboard.
 The camera feed can be viewed on the web interface.

 ## Note